Vel (film): Release

 The film released on 8 November 2007 coinciding with Diwali along with Azhagiya Tamil Magan.
-The film was dubbed in Telugu as Deva.
+The film was dubbed in Telugu as Deva(Which Shalimar Movies acquired the rights).

 Critical reception

 Sify rated 3 out of 5 stars stating "Above Average".
 Rediff rated 2.5 out of 5 stars stating "The saving graces of Vel include the fact that it is slick, neat, moves at a brisk pace to keep everyone interested, displays no cleavage and has very little blood and gore in spite of the violent storyline".
 Kalki praised the star cast, cinematography, humour, while praising director Hari for narrating old plot gently, delicately with fast-paced screenplay.
 Malini Mannath of Chennai Online wrote "What works for the film is that it doesn't take itself very seriously, nor does it expect the audience to.
 It's an unpretentious, clean family entertainer, that keeps one engaged for a couple of hours and more.
 An ideal time-pass fare".